flexhmnd/Data-Mining-Kaggle-Competition/README.md

 ├── README.md

-├── kaggle_project.ipynb     # Notebook with EDA
+├── kaggle_project.ipynb     # Notebook with EDA and final model + submission

-├── model.ipynb              # Main notebook with training, evaluation, and submission
+├── model.ipynb              # Notebook with training and evaluation of different models

-├── lemmatizer.py            # Script for lemmatizing tweets
+└── lemmatizer.py            # Script for lemmatizing tweets

-├── training_data.xlsx                             # Provided training data

-└── test_data.xlsx                                 # Provided test data (no labels)

 **Approach**